 Bright Star Childcare Nutrition Assessment Policy

-In an effort to provide the best possible environment for the children in our care, we have adopted the following policies.
+Our Aim: In an effort to provide the best possible environment for the children in our care, we have adopted the following policies.
 The administration and staff appreciate support from the parents in promoting the health of our children.

 Foods/Beverages Provided